mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 That is really silence.

-There is a story (at the beginning of “Four Horses”) where Dogen Zenji says... (*Transcriber’s Note:* This story is also in the commentary to the case, which Katagiri Roshi is quoting here.)
+There is a story (at the beginning of “Four Horses”) where Dōgen Zenji says... (*Transcriber’s Note:* This story is also in the commentary to the case, which Katagiri Roshi is quoting here.)

 > Haven’t you heard how an outsider asked the Buddha, “I don’t ask about the spoken, I don’t ask about the unspoken.”